Blog

 The numbers show that failing to book within the optimal window costs AUD $100–800 per person depending on the route — with long-haul Europe and USA routes penalising late bookers the most.

 Use the 6–14 week rule as a default for most international routes.
 Shift earlier for any trip involving school holiday dates or peak season destinations.
-Set a price alert 3–4 months out and book when the fare you see is within 10% of the historical average for that route.
+Set a price alert (Google Flights) 3–4 months out and book when the fare you see is within 10% of the historical average for that route.

 | Scenario | Book This Far Ahead | Reason |